molybdenum-99/tlaw/README.md

 }
 ```

-Reason: if you think of it and experiment with several examples, typically
+Reason?
+If you think of it and experiment with several examples, typically
 with new & unexplored API you'll came up with code like:

 ```ruby